JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

 \subsection{Rest-Frame UV Emission Lines in $z\gtrsim7$ Galaxies}

-The emission lines in the rest-frame UV also provide insight.
+The emission lines in the rest-frame UV of $z\gtrsim7$ galaxies also provide insights into the Ly$\alpha$ transmission in the reionization era and the ionizing sources.
 NIRSpec data not only probe the Ly$\alpha$ EWs, but they also constrain the velocity profile and transmission of Ly$\alpha$, both valuable diagnostics for assessment of the impact of the IGM on the line.
-The fainter UV metal emission lines (i.e., C~{ III}], C~{ IV}) and He~{ II} provide information on the stars and gas in the reionization-era population, allowing investigation of whether $z\gtrsim7$ sources with Ly$\alpha$ are different from the general population.
+The fainter UV metal emission lines (i.e., C~{ III}], C~{ IV}) and He~{ II} provide information on the stars, gas, and AGN activity in the reionization-era population, allowing investigation of whether $z\gtrsim7$ sources with Ly$\alpha$ are different from the general population.
 We describe the analysis associated with each of these measurements in this subsection.